ow2-proactive/proactive-python-client/README.md

 ### Global variables

-To transfer data (variables) between TaskA and TaskB, we can use the mechanism of global variables, where the TaskA creates a global variable that is visible by the TaskB and any other tasks created on the same job.
+To transfer data (variables) between `TaskA` and `TaskB`, we can use the mechanism of global variables, where the `TaskA` creates a global variable that is visible by the `TaskB` and any other tasks created on the same job.

 #### TaskA: Producing a global variable